The Ins and Outs of Bowel Disease Conference

 The incidence of people with bowel disease varies in Australia with some, such as inflammatory bowel disease and colon cancer, being common disorders.
-They are, by nature, anxiety-producing and may cause very uncomfortable symptoms.
-Current evidence suggests that timely management of these conditions and best practice care is imperative if wellness and quality of life is to be preserved.
-Nurses frequently connect with patients with disorders of the bowel and have a key role in their support and desired outcomes.Purpose of Program
+Bowel diseases are, by nature, anxiety-producing and may cause very uncomfortable symptoms.
+Current evidence suggests that the timely management of these conditions and best-practice care is imperative if wellness and quality of life is to be preserved.
+Nurses frequently connect with patients who have disorders of the bowel and are key in their support and in achieving desired outcomes.Purpose of Program

-This conference provides evidenced knowledge to promote best practice nursing care of people with bowel conditions.Your learning outcomes:
+This conference provides evidence-based knowledge to promote best-practice nursing care of people with bowel conditions.Your learning outcomes:

-Correlate information obtained from a nursing assessment of a patient’s health to develop appropriate care plans
+Collate information obtained from a nursing assessment of a patient’s health and their laboratory findings to develop appropriate care plans

-Patients in your care will be supported to deal with the anxieties and emotional strains associated with a bowel disorder
+Support patients in your care to deal with the anxieties and emotional strains associated with a bowel disorder

-Use information relating to bowel health to promote prevention of disorders and to educate patientsPresenters
+Use information relating to bowel health to promote the prevention of disorders and to educate patientsPresenters

-Angela Xiriha is a clinical nurse specialist who has worked in the Gastrointestinal Care Centre at St Vincent's Hospital for ...
+Natalie is a clinical nurse and stomal therapy nurse who has been nursing in the Metro South Health District for ...
 Read More